HITECHCRIME/HC_OVERVIEW/README.md

 # Audiovisual IRL Experiences (Musical Narrative Universe)
 Ideas for the visuals and setups for concerts.
 Could also be applied to live online concerts.
 - wall of death with a vertical "laser gate" pulsing and expanding to separate two groups of people.
 It lifts in the middle before the clash as the drop comes.
+- aggro popup concert from a mobile backpack audio unit
+- secret location concerts
+- "now we will cleanse the perimeter with bass to get rid of the (audible) bad programs" / "audio weapon" - purging tool

 # BLACKLANE_ Electronic soundscapes.